pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       link: https://docs.google.com/presentation/d/1lQVcTF9FloSb2odVbIDjaI0ZgZ6Fp1GfQAvL8bx7NrI/edit#slide=id.g144f9e93a3d_5_386
       source: email
     -
       message: "Pulumi is --- awesome.
 Finally, an imperative way to set up infrastructure.
 I've been doing a POC for Confluent Cloud, and I was able to provision and deprovision an environment+cluster+api-keys, and then launch my application as a local.Command, all in a single 50 line python script and in a single day.
-Amazing.\n\nAnyway, I never liked Terraform, and now I know why.\n\nThanks!"
+Amazing."
       author: Simon
       link: https://docs.google.com/presentation/d/1lQVcTF9FloSb2odVbIDjaI0ZgZ6Fp1GfQAvL8bx7NrI/edit#slide=id.g144f9e93a3d_5_386
       source: email